grommunio/gromox/doc/install.rst

 Source build procedure
 ======================

-A pre-built version of Gromox is readily available by way of the grammm Linux distribution.
+A pre-built version of Gromox is readily available by way of the grommunio Linux distribution.
 If you choose to build from source nevertheless, a number of dependencies are needed: